palantir/tslint/README.md

 - [ESLint rules for TSLint](https://github.com/buzinas/tslint-eslint-rules) - Improve your TSLint with the missing ESLint Rules
 - [tslint-microsoft-contrib](https://github.com/Microsoft/tslint-microsoft-contrib) - A set of TSLint rules used on some Microsoft projects
-- [ng2lint](https://github.com/mgechev/ng2lint) - A set of TSLint rules for static code analysis of Angular 2 TypeScript projects
+- [codelyzer](https://github.com/mgechev/codelyzer) - A set of tslint rules for static code analysis of Angular 2 TypeScript projects

 #### Writing custom rules